GoogleCloudPlatform/bigquery-utils/tools/cloud_functions/gcs_event_based_ingest/gcs_ocn_bq_ingest/README.md

 ## Deployment
-The source for this Cloud Function can easily be reused to repeat this pattern for many tables by using the accompanying terraform module (TODO).
+The source for this Cloud Function can easily be reused to repeat this pattern for many tables by using the accompanying terraform module.

 This way we can reuse the tested source code for the Cloud Function.